Luke Hughes (ice hockey): International play

 Hughes represented the United States at the 2019 World U-17 Hockey Challenge where he recorded one goal and three assists in six games and won a silver medal.

 On May 5, 2022, Hughes was named to the United States men's national ice hockey team to compete at the 2022 IIHF World Championship.
 He recorded one goal and three assists in ten games.

 On December 12, 2022, Hughes was named to the United States men's national junior ice hockey team to compete at the 2023 World Junior Ice Hockey Championships.
-During the tournament he served as team captain and recorded four goals and one assist in seven games and won a bronze medal.
+During the tournament, at which he served as team captain, he recorded four goals and one assist in seven games and won a bronze medal.